Crusting Buttercream Frosting Recipe |Great for Cookies|

-If you are not a fan of hard-drying royal icing to decorate cookies, you can try using this Crusting Buttercream Frosting.
-It crusts well and you can stack and package cookies using this recipe.
+If you are not a fan of hard-drying royal icing for decorating cookies, you can try this Crusting Buttercream Frosting.
+It crusts well, and you can stack and package cookies using this recipe.

 HOW TO MAKE CRUSTING FROSTING